gaioguys/GAIO.jl/paper/paper.md

     end
 ```

-In contrast, in GAIO.jl, details on how box collections are stored and how the box map $F:\mathcal{P}(\mathcal{Q})\to \mathcal{P}(\mathcal{Q})$ is realized are essentially completely hidden from the user.
+In contrast, in GAIO.jl, details on how box collections are stored and how the box map $F:\mathcal{P}(\mathcal{X})\to \mathcal{P}(\mathcal{X})$ is realized are essentially completely hidden from the user.
 After defining $F$ as a `BoxMap`, it can simply be applied to a `BoxSet`, resulting in another `BoxSet`.
 Since `BoxSet` is a subtype of `AbstractSet`, all set operations can be applied.
 As a result, the implementation of set-oriented algorithms - like the algorithm for computing relative attractors - is very close to its mathematical formulation.

 ## Fitting into Julia's ecosystem